pulp/plugin_template/README.md

 In order to use these tests, you will need to address the "FIXME" messages left in places where plugin-writer intervention is required.

+At this point, you have a one-off opportunity to use the --all option, which generates everything included in the --bootstrap option, as well as documentation, functional and unit test, and travis configuration file templates that you require to support a plugin.

+  **Note** : Regenerating the *bootstrap* section at a later time will reset all files to their original state, which is almost always not intended.

 # Add Travis CI configuration to a Pulp plugin